 Welcome to my data science coding projects portfolio.
 This projects portfolio is very much a work in progress.
-When the portfolio is full, my goal is to cover the full spectrum of data science process while using Python, Excel-VBA, SQL, AWS and Google Cloud.
+When the portfolio is full, my goal is to cover the full spectrum of data science process while using Python, Excel and VBA, SQL database, Amazon Web Services (AWS) and Google Cloud.

-My main area of interest is in applying data science tools to bring value to financial securities, risk management, and economic policy industries.
-I am also interested in visual deep learning as it is applied to brain segmentation imaging (e.g., Janelia.org) and to geospatial intelligence analysis (e.g., NGA.org).
+My main area of interest is in applying data science tools to bring value to the financial derivative securities industry, the financial risk management industry and the economic policy setting industry.
+I am also interested in visual deep learning as it is applied to brain segmentation image analysis (e.g., Janelia.org) and to geospatial intelligence analysis (e.g., NGA.org).

-Some of the specific types of analyses I will be performing include: k-means clustering, principal component analysis (PCA), sentiment analysis, natural language processing (NLP), linear regression, logistic regression, time-series, econometrics, PySpark, big data, cloud computing, and deep learning.
+Some of the specific types of analyses I will be performing include: decision trees and random forests, principal component analysis (PCA), k-means clustering, sentiment analysis, natural language processing (NLP), linear regression, logistic regression, time-series, econometrics, big data cloud computing, deep learning, and convolutional neural network (CNN).

 Dash allows you to build a web app with your customized sliders, radio buttons, text input, and user-selected data sorting and filtering.
 While Plotly has built-in default chart types with zoom, pan, expand/collapse and data filtering already included.

 Algorithm efficiency is studied using the Big-O math.
-Generally an oder of log(n) is preferred over an order of n*log(n), n**3, or n!.
+Generally an order of log(n) is preferred over an order of n*log(n), n**3, or n!.
 The best algorithm has an order of n, O(n), but this is rarely achieved.
 An O(n) means that as the number of inputs grows, the time to execute grows linearly.
 In my sorting algorithm, I use a binary tree with a central pivot point and recursive function calls to itself.
 I use this algorithm to study Big-O math.
-Example to post.

 Passenger information from the Titanic ship is a common data set used in machine learning (ML).
 Here I use Python and data science libraries to find patterns in the data and build a prediction model.
 Then I use various visualization libraries to create pretty figures.